wmorgan/dcos-docs/1.7/usage/tutorials/postgres/README.md

 # Cleanup

-To remove Postgres launch the following command:
+You can remove Postgres with this DC/OS CLI command:
 <pre>
 dcos marathon app remove postgres
 </pre>